What are software integrations?

-Quality recruitment software is a crucial component to all recruitment agencies from startups to multinationals across all industry sectors.
-In fact 75% of recruitment professionals utilise recruiting or applicant tracking software (ATS) as part of their day-to-day work [1] and 94% of those professionals say that their recruitment software or ATS had a positive impact on delivering their recruitment services.
+Quality recruitment software is a crucial component for all recruitment agencies, from startups to multinationals across various industry sectors.
+In fact, 75% of recruitment professionals utilise recruiting software or an applicant tracking system (ATS) as part of their day-to-day work [1], and 94% of those professionals say that their recruitment software or ATS has had a positive impact on delivering their recruitment services.

 Not only is recruitment management software clearly an integral part of any recruitment agency or internal staffing operation, it’s also a considered investment.
-Depending on the pricing structure, your software license may cost a monthly fee of roughly £50 – £100 per user, or a one off cost of up to £250 – £1,000 per licence [2].
+Depending on the pricing structure, your software licence may cost a monthly fee of roughly £50 to £100 per user, or a one-off cost of up to £250 to £1,000 per licence [2].

-As a potentially significant spend of your budget, it’s vital you ensure you’re getting the maximum ROI from the ATS or recruitment software you’ve purchased or are considering purchasing.
-To help you evaluate your current or prospective recruitment software, we’ve put together some key considerations to make sure you are actually getting the most from your software.
+As a potentially significant spend of your budget, it’s vital you ensure you’re getting the maximum ROI from the ATS or recruitment software you’ve purchased, or are considering purchasing.
+To help you evaluate your current or prospective recruitment software, we’ve put together some key considerations to make sure you’re actually getting the most from your recruitment tool.

 Know your business

-While this might seem like an obvious point, you’d be surprised how many recruitment agencies fail to evaluate how their business actually operates or even how new recruitment software could solve existing process issues, increase productivity or have a positive impact to their bottom line.
+While this might seem like an obvious point, you’d be surprised how many recruitment agencies fail to evaluate how their business actually operates or how new recruitment software could streamline complex processes, reduce manual tasks, support candidate engagement, and improve the hiring process for your clients.

-Understanding your business processes inside and out is critical when choosing software that’s “the right fit”.
-Unfortunately there isn’t a definite answer when asking what “the right fit” is, it’s completely subjective.
-Deciding what’s right for you is relative to the pain points your software users face day-in day-out, and most importantly what’s right for you is determined by the specific plans and requirements for your business.
+Understanding your recruitment process inside and out is critical when choosing the right recruitment software.
+Unfortunately, there isn’t a one-size-fits-all answer, it’s completely subjective.
+Deciding what’s right for you depends on the pain points your recruiting teams face daily, and what’s most suitable for the unique plans and requirements of your business.

 Know your recruitment software supplier